Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Introduction

 Visual AN tools can be deployed on an edge (camera) or cloud systems.
 Cloud AN systems offer broader access to resources but require substantial infrastructure investments.
-In contrast, besides addressing the increasing concern of sharing private visual information with the cloud, edge AN may provide further protection against privacy troubles that arise from unsecured channels between the cloud and the camera~\cite{wu2018towards}.
-Although generative models are promising in preserving realistic image quality, they are computationally demanding, which is often challenging for resource-limited edge devices~\cite{maximov2020ciagan, chu2023medm, hukkelaas2023deepprivacy2}.
-Lightweight conventional AN approaches are computationally preferable but often struggle to balance AN and image quality for downstream tasks.
-Heavy AN leads to elevated privacy protection but may also intensely suffer the image utility and vice versa~\cite{hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted, lee2024balancing}.
-In addition, the strength of the AN highly depends on the hyperparameters of the AN method, such as \textit{kernel size} of \textit{Gaussian blurring} and \textit{downsizing factor} of \textit{pixelization}.
-Despite the broad deployment of these techniques in the real world, the literature barely explores optimizing their hyperparameters besides being utilized as baselines~\cite{ren2018learning, hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted, hukkelaas2023deepprivacy2, lee2024balancing}.
-Manually adjusting the hyperparameters to anonymize a few images, like for news reports, may not pose a big challenge.
-However, automated parameter optimization is required to apply these techniques to streaming videos, like CCTV.
+In contrast, besides addressing the increasing concern of sharing private information with the cloud, edge AN can provide further protection against privacy troubles that arise from unsecured channels between the cloud and the camera~\cite{wu2018towards}.
+Although generative DL models are promising in preserving realistic image quality, they are computationally demanding, which often challenges resource-limited edge devices~\cite{maximov2020ciagan, chu2023medm, hukkelaas2023deepprivacy2}.
+Conventional AN approaches are computationally preferable but struggle to balance AN and image quality for downstream tasks.
+Heavy AN leads to elevated privacy protection but can also severely compromise image utility and vice versa~\cite{hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted, lee2024balancing}.
+In addition, the efficacy of the AN heavily depends on the hyperparameters of the AN method.
+Despite the broad deployment of such techniques in the real world, the literature barely explores optimizing their hyperparameters besides being utilized as benchmarking baselines~\cite{ren2018learning, hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted, hukkelaas2023deepprivacy2, lee2024balancing}.
+Manually adjusting the hyperparameters to anonymize a few images, such as those in news reports, may not pose a significant challenge.
+However, automated parameter adaptation is necessary to apply these techniques to streaming videos, such as CCTV.